 There are so many options when it comes to decorating your wedding venue with lighting.
 Simple and affordable touches can create a wonderful ambience and an impactful impression on your guests.
 Here are seven ways to incorporate lighting into your venue…

 Particularly popular outside, festoon lighting provides a wonderful effect.
 The vintage-style of the big bulbs on a string garland provokes a feeling of nostalgia and offers a magical ambience.
-At our highly recommended wedding venue Essex, we have a beautiful outside space that festoon lighting would complement.
+At our award winning wedding venue here in the Essex countryside, we have a beautiful outside space that festoon lighting would complement.

 Candles are a fantastic way to decorate a wedding venue, because not only do they bring a lovely soft glow, but they have a romantic connotation too.
 Tall, white pillar candles make an impact and work really well in a barn setting – especially paired with lush green foliage.
 Ensure your burning of candles is safe by placing each candle in a holder taller than the flame (glass holders work well as you can still see the candle in all its beauty).

 Using sparklers can be an entertaining way to end the evening; it’s great fun for the kids and often encourages all the guests to get involved.
 They can also provide a lovely photo opportunity.
 You can even take it a step up with small firework displays to impress your guests.